 It’s a little difficult to put into words what you need to be a BLU CREW member as we adapt to fit, so to say.
 Our foundation is based on enthusiastic fundraising with the primary aim to benefit Bluebell Wood Children’s Hospice and other local charities.
 If you have enthusiasm and share our desire to help to raise money for excellent causes, then you fit the job spec.

-BLU CREW has a simple objective; to raise as much money as possible by organising entertainment and fundraising events.
+BLU CREW has simple objectives; to provide enjoyment and raise money by organising entertainment and fundraising events.
 We’re proactive and new ideas are just as welcome as traditional ones.
 After all, the more people we inspire, the more local charities benefit.